MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/coe-feedback-support.md

 ---
-title: Feedback and support for the automation CoE setup guidance | Microsoft Docs
+title: Feedback and support for the automation kit setup guidance | Microsoft Docs
-description: Feedback and support for the automation CoE setup guidance.
+description: Feedback and support for the automation kit setup guidance.
 suite: flow
 documentationcenter: na
 author: grarchib